EPF - JustLogin Malaysia Payroll

 If contributions are made later than the 15th of the following month (if the 15th is a public holiday, then the deadline is extended to the next working day), interest will be charged for late payment of contribution as follows:

-If the contribution is made later than the last day of the following month then there will be a dividend charge in addition to the interest.
-This dividend charge will be added to the employee’s EPF saving account.
+If the contribution is made later than the last day of the following month, there will be a dividend charge in addition to the interest.
+This dividend charge will be added to the employee’s EPF savings account.

 How to pay for EPF?